bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 carthage update
 ```

-Run the following command in the OS X Terminal:
+Run the `carthage update` command in the OS X Terminal.

-This will create a file called `BNPayment.framework` that you can find by going to Carthage/Build/iOS.
+This will create a file called `BNPayment.framework` that you can find by going to `Carthage/Build/iOS`.

 ### Step 5: Link Framework